itspranaw/AICalc/README.md

 # AI Calc

-AI Calc is a Python-based project that leverages the Gemini API and MongoDB to perform its operations.
+This is the backend for the project.
+It leverages the Gemini API and MongoDB to perform its operations.
 This guide will walk you through setting up and running the project on your local machine.

 ---